OctopusDeploy/blog/blog/2019-08/octopus-release-2019.8/index.md

 ## Configurable health checks

+## Allow overriding namespace in Kubernetes steps

 ## Other small enhancements that improve deployments

-This release also incldues some other small improvements

-* Allow overriding namespace in Kubernetes steps
-* Deploy a Release steps can now be used in rolling deployments
+## Deploy a Release steps can now be used in rolling deployments

-* Support providing certificates via portal by directly pasting as text
+## Support providing certificates via portal by directly pasting as text

 ## Breaking Changes